 During several assessments, we’ve encountered interactions between multihomed Linux devices and common firewall configurations, with Linux’s stateful firewall (conntrack module).
 We have successfully exploited this vulnerability on multiple occasions, allowing us to spoof and inject packets into internal communication streams via an external/public interface.
+This can be exploited even when IP Forwarding is disabled on the targeted multihomed device.

 Since this attack involves spoofing internal IP addresses (typically within private IP ranges), successful exploitation usually requires the attacker to have a foothold on an adjacent network.